 In Serbia, the Bank is helping build a participatory platform to convene stakeholders and identify and follow up on specific actions in order to improve transparency, integrity and good governance to support inclusive growth.

 In Somalia, the World Bank in collaboration with the IMF and other partners has supported the creation of a joint Somalia Government - international donor advisory group that has been reviewing all substantial government contracts that have not been appropriately awarded, leading to those contracts being halted and reset.
 In one case, the restructuring and competitive tendering of the largest goods contracts that the state had - for military food supplies – saved over 40%.

 In Ukraine, the World Bank worked with other partners to promote the creation of a specialized anticorruption court, and helped create a comprehensive electronic asset declaration system.

 Regional and Global initiatives:

-Leadership in creating international transparency standards (Global Initiative on Financial Transparency, Open Contracting Standard, Asset Disclosure Standards) and support for the implementation of open government (through support for the Open Government Partnership).
+- Provides leadership in creating international transparency standards (Global Initiative on Financial Transparency, Open Contracting Standards, Asset Disclosure Standards) and support for the implementation of open government (through support for the Open Government Partnership).

-Active assistance in the implementation of transparency and accountability efforts such as EITI, Publish What You Pay, Fisheries Transparency, Anti-Money Laundering rules.
+- Actively assists in the implementation of transparency and accountability efforts such as Extractive Industries Transparency Initiative (EITI), Publish What You Pay, Fisheries Transparency, Anti-Money Laundering rules.

-Engagement and active support for international alliances and regional anti-corruption forums, such as the International Corruption Hunters Alliance and LAC Regional Parliamentary Network.
+- Strategically supports and engages in international alliances and regional anticorruption forums, such as the International Corruption Hunters Alliance and LAC Regional Parliamentary Network.

-Engagement in international forums on anti-corruption including the G20 Anti-Corruption Working Group, the Financial Accountability Task Force, the OECD Anti-Corruption Task Team.
+- Engages in international forums on anticorruption including the G20 Anti-Corruption Working Group, the Financial Accountability Task Force, and the OECD Anti-Corruption Task Team.